haraldfianbakken/container-workshop/README.md

     - DC/OS / Kubernetes
     - Service Fabric

-You will find the slides with the material <a href="container-workshop-material.pptx">here</a>
+Slides with the material will be available upon request.
+The workshop comes with a set of practical hands-on exercises.

 ## Hands-On & practical experience
 Practical hands-on experience will give you the chance to test out and play around with:

-  - Visual studio 2017
+  - Visual studio 2017 & docker support
   - dotNETCore / AspNetCore
   - Docker & Docker Compose
   - Kubernetes
   - Nano server